 If you visit Portland, don’t miss the opportunity to visit Powell’s downtown brick-and-mortar store or its neighborhood branches.
 Hands down – bookstores don’t get any better than Powell’s!

 You can quickly and easily find a socially responsible union hotel where UNITE HERE members are employed on the FairHotel website.
 You can also download the FairHotel app and have it on your device while you are on the road.
 Remember to check the UNITE HERE boycott list when making hotel reservations.

 You and your local union have a choice when it needs printing services.
 Look and ask for the Allied Printing Trades Council label – the familiar “bug” – on all printed material.
 To legally add the union bug a shop must hold a current license authorizing its use.
 Each licensed shop uses a specific label and number.

-You can also download the 2018 Union Directory of Printers and Mailers prepared by the Southern California Allied Printing Trades Council.
-It also contains printers in Northern California.
+- prepared by the Southern California Allied Printing Trades Council.
+It also lists union printers in Northern California.

 We suggest finding a union printer near you.
 Develop a working relationship so you have someone to call on when the need arises.
 Insist that your printed pieces carry the union bug.